DIRECTOR: Paul W. Kener

 Gil Van Waggoner

 When a group of holidaymakers books themselves in for a camping and rafting trip.
 It will hopefully be their dream holiday.
 Sailing down the Colorado River while getting to experience the rapids of the Grand Canyon is a once in a lifetime experience.
-Little do the group realise that once they have made it far away from civilization that someone doesn't want to go back to city life and is on the run from the authorities.
+Little do the group realise that once they have made it far away from civilisation that someone doesn't want to go back to city life and is on the run from the authorities.
 This maniac will do anything to stop these people trying to get home.

 Reading up on the trivia and history for Savage Water.
 It feels a lot more intense and scarier than the finished film itself.
 Savage Water has a very troubled production that is better documented than the reviews that can be found for this lost movie.
 It would explain why this movie is one of the hardest to come by pieces of cinema that I think I've ever tried to track down.
-I knew finding obscure slashers from the seventies and eighties would be no easy feat but this was one difficult to locate film.
+I knew finding obscure slashers from the seventies and eighties would be no easy feat, but this was one difficult to locate film.

 Savage Water never actually saw a theatrical or video release in the United States of America.
 The movie was filmed and financed in the United States but never actually got that release.
 That should tell you something about these Savage Waters.
 With no release stateside, the movie sort of just faded into obscurity.
-That was until Vinegar Syndrome released it on DVD a few years back but it was quickly halted and pulled from the schedule due to copyright issues.
+That was until Vinegar Syndrome released it on DVD a few years back, but it was quickly halted and pulled from the schedule due to copyright issues.

 Going into Savage Water, I was actually excited to see it.
 For a movie that took blood, sweat, and tears to try and review as part of my slasher retrospective.
 It has been a battle, to say the least.
 So when I finally sat down to watch it.
 My month long quest felt immediately wasted.
 I have to wonder was Savage Water really lost or did those involved in the production of the movie want to see this hidden from the public?
 Did the studio want to see this buried due to the quality?
 I guess we'll never really know.